Your guide to applying to university in Ontario

 If you receive one or more offers of admission, congratulations!
 You've worked hard in high school and it's paid off.

 Now's another great time to visit the universities you're considering to get any last-minute questions answered.
-Some schools have special open houses – or you can always book a campus tour if those are available.
+Some schools have special open houses – or you can always book a campus tour.

 Remember the Ontario Universities' Application Centre website where you started the application process?
 That's where you'll go to accept an offer of admission regardless of which Ontario university you plan to attend.